lightvector/KataGo/docs/KataGoMethods.md

 <tr><td><img src="https://raw.githubusercontent.com/lightvector/KataGo/master/images/docs/bottlenecknestedresblock.png" width="580"/></td></tr>

-This is one of a few improvements to KataGo's neural net architecture and training in 2022-2023, which togther along with some other tuning resulted in a new "b18c384" net (18 blocks of this form, 384 trunk channels and 192 channels inside blocks), of comparable speed to the older "b40c256" nets (40 basic residual blocks with 256 channels), sometimes slightly faster, yet only barely weaker-per-evaluation than the old twice-as-heavy "b60c320" nets (60 basic residual blocks with 320 channels).
+This is one of a few improvements to KataGo's neural net architecture and training in 2022-2023, which togther along with some other tuning resulted in a new "b18c384" net, of comparable speed to the older "b40c256" nets, sometimes slightly faster, yet only barely weaker-per-evaluation than the old twice-as-heavy "b60c320" nets.

 ## Auxiliary Soft Policy Target
 <sub>(This method was first experimented with in KataGo at the end of 2022, and became part of main-run nets in March 2023 with v1.12.0).</sub>